jiafulow/jiafulow.github.io/_posts/2020-02-28-update-forked-repository.md

 #  origin git@github.com:YOUR_USERNAME/YOUR_FORK (push)
 ```

-You want to add a new remote repo (upstream):
+Now, you want to add the upstream as a new remote:

 ``` shell
 git remote add upstream git@github.com:ORIGINAL_OWNER/ORIGINAL_REPOSITORY
 ```

-You can verify that you have added it successfully by doing `git remote -v` again.
+To verify that you have added it successfully, you can do `git remote -v` again.

 Suppose the branch you want to update is the 'master' branch.
 In your working area, the master branch is pointing to the fork remote, not to the upstream remote.
 This can be confusing.
 To avoid the confusion, I suggest to rename the existing master branch into something else: